Medgley History, Family Crest & Coats of Arms

 The ancient history of the Medgley name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided in the settlement of Migley in Durham, or in the place named Midgley in the West Riding of Yorkshire.
 The surname Medgley belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Medgley was first found in West Riding of Yorkshire at Midgley, a hill-top village in Calderdale in the chapelry of Luddenden, parish and union of Halifax, wapentake of Morley.
 The village dates back to at least the Domesday Book when it was listed as Micleie and literally meant "wood or clearing infested with midges," from the Old English mycg + leah.
 One branch was later found at Thornton, again in the West Riding of Yorkshire.
 "Leventhorpe Hall, also in the township, was the seat of a distinguished family; and at Headley is an old mansion in the Elizabethan style, in former times occupied by a branch of the Midgleys."

-Important Dates for the Medgley family
+Early History of the Medgley family

 This web page shows only a small excerpt of our Medgley research.
 Another 100 words (7 lines of text) are included under the topic Early Medgley History in all our PDF Extended History products and printed products wherever possible.